microsoft/Web-Dev-For-Beginners/2-js-basics/2-functions-methods/README.md

 displayGreeting();
 ```

 > **NOTE:** There is a special type of function known as a **method**, which you've already been using!
 In fact, we saw this in our demo above when we used `console.log`.
-What makes a method different from a function is that, a `method` is attached to an `object` (`console` in our example), while a function is free floating.
+What makes a method different from a function is a `method` is attached to an `object` (`console` in our example), while a function is free floating.
 You will hear many developers use these terms interchangeably.

 ### Function best practices